top of page

 10. He who hesitates is lost!

 Know this to be true - if you’re unassertive you’re going to be stuck at the intersection until your flight home!
 The Balinese are not about graciously letting you into the traffic.
 Each driver – politely, quietly, but determinedly – will inch their way into the traffic because they want to get home in time to sleep in their own bed that night.
-You therefore have no choice but to follow suit or you will sit through umpteen traffic light changes.
+You therefore have no choice but to follow suit or you will sit through umpteen traffic light changes (and a lot of horn honking)!

 11. Maps is a must!

-Bali is not big on road signs outside of southern Bali.
-I love using paper maps but they’re not that easy to use on Bali because there’s very little in real life that corresponds to the map.
-If you’ve hired a car from a local car rental company you’re unlikely to get a GPS.
-If that’s the case I would suggest you get a local SIM card for your phone and load data.
-They’re cheap as chips, easily available everywhere and you can then use Google Maps anywhere on Bali (and even Waze in southern Bali).
-Remember to ask specifically for data because it's bought separately to voice airtime
+Bali is not big on road signs outside of southern Bali and, if you’ve hired a car from a local car rental company, you’re unlikely to get a GPS.
+If that’s the case I would suggest you get a local tourist SIM card for your phone and load data.
+They’re cheap as chips, easily available everywhere and you can then use Waze or Google Maps anywhere on Bali.
+Remember to ask specifically for data because it's bought separately to voice airtime.